Mon December 4th

 We would like to understand the challenges, the solutions, and the situation for the companies that have invested.
 Some companies have returned their machines, and some don't use them.
 For them - I won't mention their names.
 Others are satisfied with their machines - so why not tell ALL the stories?

-Ultimate TechnoGraphics, leader in imposition and finishing automation software, is proud to work with SG360°.
+Ultimate TechnoGraphics, the leader in imposition, nesting and finishing automation is happy to present a new customer film created by INKIS

 PrintVis and Dynaway integration available on Microsoft AppSource

 Access to information can't be dependent on whether you have a phone or a computer

 The best thing for Highcon is that everything they wrote in the original IPO about trends and developments takes place - just faster!